PaladinFinance/Paladin-Protocol/README.md

 Paladin smart contracts

-Lending protocol for governance power (inspired by Compound lending system).
+Lending protocol for governance power.
 Instead of sending the tokens to the borrower, the tokens are moved to a smart contract that will delegate its governance power to the borrower